T

 transport hub

-• Ensure your return train and transfer are booked in advance.
+• Ensure you have your return train tickets and know your departure time.

 1. Morning